Research on JOMO (Joy of Missing Out) has only recently emerged and focuses on the impact of social media.

 “JOMO makes us not only not afraid of missing something important, but actually enjoy the experience,” explains Tali Gazit, associate professor of information science at Israel’s Bar-Ilan University.

-We are present here and now, enjoying what we are doing right now without looking left, looking right and feeling jealous or worried about missing out on something."
+We are present here and now, enjoying what we are doing right now without looking left, looking right and being jealous or worried about missing something."

-However, the rise of social media has brought FOMO into everyday consciousness and conversation.
+However, the rise of social media has caused FOMO to arise in everyday consciousness and conversation.

 FOMO existed before social media, but it wasn't a prominent part of our experience then, says Chris Barry, a psychology professor at Washington State University.

-With the advent of social media, we are constantly seeing the highlights of other people’s lives – and starting to compare ourselves.
+With the advent of social media, we constantly see the highlights of other people’s lives – and start comparing ourselves.
 Research shows that high levels of FOMO are associated with low self-esteem, lower life satisfaction, and more loneliness.

-"We come into contact with many people whose stories we don't really know, but everything looks wonderful in the life experience of others"
+"We come into contact with many people whose stories we don't really know, but everything looks so wonderful in someone else's life experience"

 Tali Gazit, associate professor of information science at Bar-Ilan University, Israel